-VANCOUVER, Wash. – The Port of Vancouver USA Board of Commissioners unanimously approved the port’s 2021 operating budget during the November 24 regularly scheduled board meeting.
-The $54.1 million budget was developed to meet the goals of the strategic plan, including strengthening the port’s financial sustainability, addressing the long-term use of taxes and implementing a comprehensive maintenance plan.
+VANCOUVER, Wash. – The Port of Vancouver USA Board of Commissioners unanimously approved the port’s 2023 operating budget during the November 22 regularly scheduled board meeting.
+The $77.9 million budget was developed to meet the goals of the port’s strategic plan.

 Port Budget Process:

 Each October, port staff reviews projected revenues and expenses against the port’s goals and objectives for the coming year and develops a preliminary budget.
-A budget workshop took place on October 27, 2020 with the annual review of the preliminary budget following on November 10, 2020, where the commissioners welcomed public input.
-Today’s meeting resulted in commission approval of the 2021 budget, which supports the port’s strategic goals and mission to maximize revenue and create economic benefit to our community.
+A budget workshop took place on October 25, 2022, with the annual review of the preliminary budget following on November 8, 2022, where the commissioners welcomed public input.
+Today’s meeting resulted in commission approval of the 2023 budget, which supports the port’s strategic goals and mission to create economic benefit to our community.
 To learn more about the port’s budget process visit https://www.portvanusa.com/about/budget.

 Revenues and Expenses:

-“2020 was a very productive year for the port due to our workforce, the diversity of our cargo and our capabilities,” said Julianna Marler, CEO, Port of Vancouver USA.
-“But given the uncertainty of these times, we are cautiously optimistic for 2021 and this budget reflects our sense of fiscal responsibility and stewardship to the community.”
+“We had a very productive year in 2022,” said Julianna Marler, CEO, Port of Vancouver USA.
+“Despite supply chain disruptions and economic uncertainty, the port remains a strong economic engine for Southwest Washington by diversifying our business lines and stabilizing operating revenues.
+We are optimistic for 2023 and this budget reflects our sense of fiscal responsibility and stewardship to the community.”

 The Port of Vancouver USA is one of the major ports on the Pacific Coast, and its competitive strengths include available land, versatile cargo handling capabilities, vast transportation networks, a skilled labor force and an exceptional level of service to its customers and community.
 For more information, please visit us at www.portvanusa.com